-Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros
+Canon EOS 40D Review

 Other enhancements bring the EOS 40D closer in line with the EOS-1D series.
 These include a move to the same page-by-page menu system, both RAW and sRAW (2.5 MP), a 14-bit A/D converter and 14-bit RAW, cross-type AF points for F5.6 or faster lenses, a larger and brighter viewfinder, interchangeable focusing screens, a larger LCD monitor (3.00″), and faster continuous shooting (6.5 fps).

-10 megapixel CMOS sensor
+10-megapixel CMOS sensor

 It has been three years since this model line has seen an upgrade in resolution.
-In August of 2004, Canon released the EOS 20D with eight megapixels, but they have maintained the same sensor for the EOS 30D.
+In August 2004, Canon released the EOS 20D with eight megapixels, but they have maintained the same sensor for the EOS 30D.

 EOS Integrated Cleaning System: an overview